ozoneplatform/ozp-iwc/tutorial/12_intentInvoking.md

 The `broadcast` follows the same signature & functionality as `invoke` with one key difference.
 It **invokes on all handlers matching the supplied action**.

-There are two differences between broadcasting and invoking:
+There are three differences between broadcasting and invoking:

 1. Broadcast receives callback messages for state changes of every handler rather than an individual.
+2. Broadcast promises resolve **when all handlers finish handling**.
-2. The entity of the promise resolution holds a property `handlers` which is an array of resource names of those handlers that processed the broadcast. **This is intended to change to a mapping of resource names to responses**, but has not been implemented as of 1.1.14.
+3. The entity of the promise resolution holds a map of handler resource names with their respective results.
+If a handler failed, its result is undefined.

 <p data-height="500" data-theme-id="0" data-slug-hash="qbdQbO" data-default-tab="js" data-user="Kevin-K" class='codepen'>